 - Where can I get more information (Tasmar)?

 What is tolcapone (Tasmar)?

 Tolcapone is used together with other medicines (carbidopa and levodopa) to treat symptoms of Parkinson's disease, such as stiffness, tremors, muscle spasms, and poor muscle control.
 Tolcapone increases levels of levodopa in the body.

 Tolcapone is usually given to people who are already taking carbidopa and levodopa but have not had successful treatment of symptoms.

 Tolcapone may also be used for purposes not listed in this medication guide.

 hexagonal, peach, imprinted with EP, 370

 What are the possible side effects of tolcapone (Tasmar)?

-Call your doctor at once if you have any of these serious side effects:
+Also call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: